gazebosim/sdformat/Migration.md

 This document aims to contain similar information to those files but with improved human-readability..

+## libsdformat 14.6.0 to 14.7.0

+1. Inertial parameters can now be automatically calculated with a specified mass.
+Previously when the `//inertial/@auto` attribute is set to true, the `//inertial/mass` value is ignored and the mass, center of mass location, and inertia matrix are computed based on the collision geometries and densities.
+The new behavior is that if `//inertial/mass` is specified, the inertial values will be computed to preserve the specified mass.
+This is done by first calculating inertial parameters from all collisions using density as usual, calculating the ratio between user-specified mass and the auto-computed mass, and rescaling the computed mass and moment of inertia by that mass ratio so that the resulting mass matches the specified mass.

 ## libsdformat 13.x to 14.x

 ### Additions